grosa1/nussknacker/docs/MigrationGuide.md

 * [#3249](https://github.com/TouK/nussknacker/pull/3249)[#3250](https://github.com/TouK/nussknacker/pull/3250) Some kafka related libraries were bumped: Confluent 5.5->7.2, avro 1.9->1.11, kafka 2.4 -> 3.2.
   It may have influence on your custom components if you depend on `kafka-components-utils` or `avro-components-utils` module
 * [#3376](https://github.com/TouK/nussknacker/pull/3376) Behavior of Flink's Kafka deserialization errors handling was changed - now instead of job failure, invalid message is omitted and configured `exceptionHandler` mechanism is used.
+* [#3370](https://github.com/TouK/nussknacker/pull/3370) Feature: scenario node category verification on validation From now import scenario with nodes from other categories than scenario category will be not allowed.
+Downgraded from NU 1.6.

 ## In version 1.4.0